Welsh Gravity Enduro Series (WGES) & Bemba National Enduro Series (BNES) Rules and General Rules 2019:

 - The top 3 in each category will be required for the podium

 - *Attendance of the prize giveaway on the day of the event is compulsory! or you will forfeit your prize.
-For the Mountain Bike Chalet: If the 72nd place rider is not in attendance, the prize will be given to the next person in the overall rankings eg: 73rd, 74th… who is in attendance at the prize ceremony.
+For the Mountain Bike Chalet: if the winner is not in attendance, the prize will be given to the next person on the listwho is in attendance at the prize ceremony.
 No exceptions!

 A. Stages must be contested on the same bike.
 Unless you have entered more than one category eg: Hardtail & Elite.
 Clearly there is scope for set-up change between practice race day, however, the same chassis, suspension forks, rear shock, wheels and cockpit must be used for all stages.
 Random checks will be undertaken.
 Any rider contravening this will be penalised (10 second penalty).